AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-visa-type-button.md

-Apply to become an approved standard sponsor
+Become an approved standard sponsor